Burnthebook/craft3-ticketsolve/README.md

 In the Control Panel, go to Settings → Ticketsolve and enter the URL to your Ticketsolve XML feed.

+Enable AutoSync or, for advanced users, create a cron job on your server (see Syncing below)

 ## Syncing

-By default, the plugin will automatically sync from the XML feed every 15 minutes or so via a pseudo cron job.
+The plugin comes with an AutoSync option which will automatically sync from the XML feed every 15 minutes or so via a pseudo cron job.

 For more robust syncing, you can disable Auto Sync in the plugin settings and trigger it from a proper server cron job using the following Craft console command: